 In this contribution we analyzed CA feasibility according to the candidate UE RF architectures for various channel arrangements.
 The followings are the observations in this paper.

-Observation 1: If new MSS band is larger than 30MHz, Quadplexer cannot be used as candidate UE RF architecture.
+Observation 1: If new MSS band is equal or larger than 30MHz, Quadplexer cannot be used as candidate UE RF architecture.

 Observation 2: For UE RF architecture2 using band 1 duplexer and MSS duplexer, inter-band CA is not possible due to common antenna configuration.